Cognitive Automation: Definition, How It Works, Example & Benefits

 Data Processing

-Cognitive automation starts by processing various types of data, including text, images, and sensor data, using techniques like natural language processing and machine learning.
+Cognitive process automation starts by processing various types of data, including text, images, and sensor data, using techniques like natural language processing and machine learning.

 Intelligent Decision-Making